zebrajaeger/panohead-ng/README.md

 ## TODO

+- Consider backlash on movement.
 - Menu shows always.
   - Battery level.
   - Mode.
-- Main Menu to switch between IDLE, LEVELING, JOGGING and PANO mode.
+- ~~Main Menu to switch between IDLE, LEVELING, JOGGING and PANO mode.~~
-- SubMenu for LEVELING.
+- ~~SubMenu for LEVELING.~~
 - Sub Menu for JOGGING.
   - Show pano bounds.
   - Show current pos.
   - Show leveling.
-- JOGGING in velocity Mode!?.
+- ~~JOGGING in velocity Mode!?.
+Maybe that works better than in position mode.~~
-  - Encoder for jogging!?
+  - Also Encoder for jogging!?
+For more accurate movement.
 - Sub Menu for PANO.
   - Pause and Stop for PANO mode.
   - Show current column,row,shot; focus,trigger; current image of whole images.